-7. What I Can Use The Personal Loan Funds For?
+7. What I Can Use Personal Loans Funds For?
 Are There Any Restrictions?

 People use personal loans to finance college, consolidate debt, pay for weddings or cover big household bills (for example, getting the furnace replaced, covering medical expenses or paying for extensive car repairs).
 Your lender may have some restrictions, but most personal loans can be used for anything you can legally purchase.

-8. What Are Some Alternatives To A Personal Loan?
+8. What Are Some Alternatives To Personal Loans?

 You could put your expenses on a low-interest credit card, or, if you’re a homeowner, you could get a home equity line of credit instead of a personal loan.

 9. Can I Pay Off My Personal Loan Early?

 If you think you may be able to — and would like to — pay off your loan before the term ends, you must check with your lender to ensure there are no early-payment penalties.
 Lenders can’t assess prepayment penalties on many types of loans, but they can on a personal loan.
 These fees can be a percentage of the amount you are paying early, or they may be based on the interest that the bank won’t earn if you pay early.

 If the loan you would prefer does carry a prepayment penalty, it may be possible to negotiate with your lender to remove it.

 The Last Thing To Remember About Personal Loans

 If you decide to apply for a personal loan, you’re not alone.
 Personal loans are one of the most popular loan products that banks, credit unions, and online lenders make available.
 But it’s important to know what you’ll be paying each month and be certain you can comfortably afford those payments.